-When users first get their hands on this case, its sheer size is very intimidating.
-It measures at a whopping 9.8" x 23.8" x 22.8" and weighs up to 30.2 pounds, making it a very heavy computer case.
+When users first get their hands on this, its sheer size can be very intimidating.
+It measures at a whopping 9.8" x 23.8" x 22.8" and weighs up to 30.2 pounds, making it fairly heavy.

-Those who are new to the computer building world will most likely get confused if they opt for the Storm Stryker.
+Those who are brand new to the computer building world will most likely get confused if they opt for the CM Storm Stryker.